 Why and How to Control Your Drinking

 Heavy drinking and drinking daily can have serious consequences.
-Keeping your drinking under control and limiting it to social occasions is important to avoid negative health effects and problems in your daily life.
+Keeping your drinking under control and limiting it to social occasions helps prevent negative health effects and problems in your daily life.
 Alcoholism is always a risk when you drink too much or too frequently.
-Responsible drinking means limiting your total daily consumption to an average of one or two drinks, and it also means drinking occasionally, not every day.
+Responsible drinking means limiting your total daily consumption to an average of 1 or 2 drinks and drinking occasionally, not every day.

 The Negative Effects of Alcoholism

-Alcohol has a long list of physical health problems that go along with heavy drinking, but it’s the social and emotional toll that can negatively impact everyday life.
+Alcohol has a long list of physical health problems that accompany heavy drinking, but it’s the social and emotional toll that can negatively impact everyday life.
 Drinking too much and too frequently can destroy your job performance, cause tension in relationships and, ultimately, leave you facing each day alone.
-Behavior that may seem fun at a party often isn’t in the aftermath, such as the physical consequences of being drunk or hung over.
+Behavior that may seem fun at a party often has a less pleasant aftermath, such as the physical consequences of being drunk or hung over.

-If you or someone you love struggles with overconsumption of alcohol or drinks too often, contact Sunlight Recovery at (888) 402-3647 today.
+If you or someone you love struggles with overconsumption of alcohol or drinks too often, contact Sunlight Recovery today.
 Our team of experienced counselors can help you take the first steps on your journey to sobriety.